1000 GIS Applications & Uses

 726. Open Data – Opening up government (tax-payer) data through geospatial open data portals and data sharing strategies.

-727. Enabling Governments – Saving money by investing in GIS-based system for decision making.
+727. Enabling Governments – Saving money by investing in a GIS-based system for decision making.

 729. Breakaway/Disputed Areas – Delineating international and maritime boundary dispute areas from Kashmir to the Elemi Triangle, Northern Cyprus to Western Sahara (Natural Earth Data)